dddrrreee/cs340lx-25aut/labs/1-fast-dev-int/README.md

   1. I would suggest copying your old GPIO code into a new header file `gpio-raw.h` into this directory so you can collect all your inlined code and use it in other labs.
-  2. Make each routine into a `static inline` routine, with a slighly altered name (e.g., `gpio_read_raw`, `gpio_set_off_raw`, `gpio_set_on_raw`, `gpio_event_clear_raw`).
+  2. Make each routine into a `static inline` routine, with a slightly altered name (e.g., `gpio_read_raw`, `gpio_set_off_raw`, `gpio_set_on_raw`, `gpio_event_clear_raw`).
   3. Cut out all error checking in the routines.